system76/docs/_articles/touchpad.md

 ---
 layout: article
-title: Configure Or Disable Touchpad
+title: Touchpad (Configure or Disable)
 description: >
   Learn how to turn on and configure touchpad functions.
 keywords: